stephenmuller/Trap-Scoring/README.md

 Activate the venv:
 (osx)
-'''source venv/bin/Activate'''
+'''
+source venv/bin/Activate
+'''

 Install requirements:
+'''
-'''pip install -r requirements.txt'''
+pip install -r requirements.txt
+'''

 Migrate the Database to SQLITE3
+'''
-'''python manage.py migrate'''
+python manage.py migrate
+'''

 Make an admin account, which handily adds a user to the database:
+'''
-'''python manage.py createsuperuser'''
+python manage.py createsuperuser
+'''

 Open up the shell:
+'''
-'''python manage.py shell'''
+python manage.py shell
+'''

 Run these commands:
+'''
-'''from trap_scorekeeping import dbinit'''
+from trap_scorekeeping import dbinit dbinit.init_basic_defaults()
-'''dbinit.init_basic_defaults()'''
+'''

 Then run the server:
+'''
-'''python manage.py runserver'''
+python manage.py runserver
+'''

 Finally Navigate to the default URL and play with it: localhost:8000